Elizabeth Zharoff: Opera

 After initial engagements at the Opera Philadelphia, Zharoff was a member of the Young Ensemble of the Dresden Semperoper in the 2012/13 season, where she sang Pamina in Mozart's The Magic Flute and Violetta in Verdi's La traviata.
 In addition to embodying other soprano roles at various opera houses, she appeared on the concert stage with the Cleveland Orchestra and performed a chamber piece composed for her by Richard Danielpour.
 In the 2013/14 season she made her debut as Giunia in Lucio Silla at the Opéra National de Bordeaux.

-Ingrid Gerk praised a performance by Zharoff in an otherwise disappointing production of La traviata at the English National Opera in 2015:
+Ingrid Gerk praised Zharoff's performance in an otherwise disappointing production of La traviata at the English National Opera in 2015:

 Elizabeth Zharoff was the most convincing.
 Even if the voice in the forte sounded rather harsh, the height was occasionally a nuance too low and a superficially (visible and) audible vibrato somewhat diminished the overall impression in the close-up, over the course of the performance she showed stamina and concentration and was touching her beautiful soulful piano passages."

-She said of her own performance of Violetta in La traviata:
+She said of her performance of Violetta in La traviata:

 This production is tough because there's no intermission.
 Vocally I don't know if it's that big a difference for me, but emotionally and keeping focus – that's difficult.
 Being willing to be vulnerable for that long makes Violetta a lot more personal to me.
 It's almost depressing to be in her state.
 I'm not the kind of singer who acts from the outside; I do my best to put myself in her position and draw on my own life experiences to make it real.
 By the end I'm all done and I say 'Jeez, I'm glad she's dead so I can leave all that behind‘.

 YouTube

-In August 2014, Zharoff launched her own YouTube channel, "The Charismatic Voice", under the motto "Demystifying singing", in which she addresses many facets of the human voice and singing, via reaction videos.
+In August 2014, Zharoff launched her own YouTube channel, "The Charismatic Voice," with the motto "Demystifying singing," in which she addresses many facets of the human voice and singing via reaction videos.
 After the number of subscribers grew sharply during the first year of the COVID pandemic, she hired an assistant in the summer of 2020.
 In her reaction videos, she analyzes and comments on different vocal aspects.
 At the suggestion of her subscribers, she began to devote her analysis to rock and metal singers, whom she had never heard, such as Ronnie James Dio and Rob Halford and, increasingly, to extreme, guttural vocals, featuring subgenres such as deathcore.
 In January 2021, she also began to conduct long-distance video "tea-time interviews" with well-known singers.
 Early guests included Alissa White-Gluz, James LaBrie, Will Ramos, and Devin Townsend.